ashcoop/policy_documents/maintenance.md

 6. If the purchase cannot be made by the Co-op team directly, they may delegate this to the contractor; in doing so, a surcharge of no more than 30% of the total item cost under the Procurement for Housing scheme shall be liable to the contractor by the Co-op.
 7. If the Co-op team handles the purchasing directly, a surcharge of no more than 10% of the materials cost shall be paid to the contractor for materials on the agreed list.

+## October 7th 2021 amendment

+The following were voted on in the GM of 7/10/2021 but no discussion was had in terms of how to integrate the decisions within the policy

+- Power Sockets: Bedroons across all propeties to be upgraded to have 3 double electrical sockets at member request or when a room become void
+- Policy on access to contractors: Members should ensure that contractors have access to areas in the properties required to carry out their work

 ## APPENDIX 1: REPAIR PRIORITY GUIDE

 ### EMERGENCY REPAIRS: to be dealt with within 24 hours.